-As women of color who’ve always had skin that didn’t look like everyone else’s (Olamide has post-barbae folliculitis, Claudia has eczema), we grew up thinking that it was normal to hide, to feel less-than, to settle for products that didn’t serve or speak to us.
+Growing up sucked!
+As women of color who’ve always had skin that didn’t look like what we saw in our favorite TV commercials and magazines (Olamide has post-barbae folliculitis, Claudia has severe eczema), we grew up thinking there was such a thing as “perfect” skin & that we had to have it.

 Now we know that you make skin look good - not the other way around.
 And looks fade anyways, who cares?
 Topicals is transforming the way you feel about skin.
 A new crew of itchy girls and spottie hotties is mixing the rough with the smooth, and redefining beauty.

 We are science-backed, dermatologist-approved products that make you feel proud when you’re

 pulling us out of your bag, out of your pocket, on your way out with friends.

 We are fluid, imperfect, shape-shifting, and real representations of your skin and life.

 We are a space for connection and self-discovery, pledging a portion of our profits to important